How to Read CSV File in Excel (5 Quick Tricks)

 1. Can I use a different delimiter besides a comma?

-Yes, you can use a different delimiter besides a comma.
+Yes.
 When importing the CSV file into Excel, you can select the appropriate delimiter from the list of options.

 2. What should I do if the CSV file contains non-English characters?

-If the CSV file contains non-English characters, you should check the file encoding and select the appropriate option while importing the file into Excel.
+Check the file encoding and select the appropriate option while importing the file into Excel.
 You can also use the Unicode (UTF-8) encoding format for international characters.

 3. How do I import large CSV files into Excel?